Warnakala/blender-studio-tools/README.md

 ## Features

+As mentioned above an important aspect while developing was to supply functionality and shortcuts to make the blender-media-viewer usable without a mouse.

 With the **ARROW** keys, **RETURN** and **BACKSPACE** you can quickly navigate the file structure.
 Selecting a file will automatically place it in the media area and play it back looped.
-The media-viewer can display videos, single images, image sequences as well as text files. **DOT** and **COMMA** jump to the next or previous frame (wraps around frame range). **SPACE** toggles play and stop.
+The media-viewer can display videos, single images, image sequences as well as text files. **DOT** and **COMMA** jump to the next or previous frame (wraps around frame range).
+If you hold down CTRL it jumps with a delta of 10 for faster scrubbing. **SPACE** toggles play and stop.
 Selecting multiple video files with shift will place them all in one timeline after another.

 ![](./docs/videos/file_navigation.mp4)

 You can easily change your screen layout. **T** toggles the Timeline, **B** toggles the Filebrowser, **CTRL+T** toggles the Filebrowser area and with **F** you can fullscreen the media area.
-Note that the media-viewer remembers the last selected folders and also saves the last path when you close the application.
+Note that the media-viewer remembers the last selected folders or file and also saves the last path when you close the application.

 ![](./docs/videos/toggle_areas.mp4)